Sword Of Stalingrad

 Hills are still under Allied control:

-Conclusion: If you want to play an urban scenario this one isn’t a good choice.
-I think that the authors were concentrating on the first days of German offensive and the battle rarely is fought in the main town.
-I will play soon Rats In A Factory and I hope that scenario will have more urban combat.
+Conclusion: If you’re looking for an urban scenario, this one might not be the best choice.
+It seems the focus was more on the early days of the German offensive, and as a result, the battle rarely takes place in the main town.
+I’m planning to try Rats in a Factory soon, and I hope that scenario will provide more urban combat.